 Calvary is a member of the Midwest Christian College Conference (MCCC) and the National Christian College Athletics Association (NCCAA).
-Our teams include men's basketball, men's soccer, women's basketball, and women's volleyball.
+Our teams include men's basketball, men's soccer, women's basketball, women's volleyball, and men's and women's cross country.
 Intramural activities are also available for students.